ank-PhD/Karyotype_retriever/dev_log.rst

 Confirmed implementation:
 -------------------------

- - add a "summary:(background_list, remainders_list)"

- - add names of chromosomes on the x axis and names of the strains on the y axis

- - add index translating the chromosome arms limits to locations and strains to locations on chr
+ - use the new arm map in order to properly cut the chromosome arms for the strains output.

 Features: